Skowoo/DocumentAssistant/README.md

-# DocumentAssistant - simple desktop CRUD app
+# DocumentAssistant - simple WPF CRUD app
 Application created as semester project.
 Application is designed and created to replace and simplify workflow of small translators team.
 UI language is Polish.

 ## Used technologies: